-The intervention attempts to create a dialogue both temporal where the ancient meets the modern and geographical, where the River borders the city.
-Thus, the meeting of the architecture takes place in an emblematic axis of this double dialogue, the foyer, from where it is possible to observe the two ice simultaneously while circulating from the city to the river.
+The intervention attempts to create a dialogue both temporal, where the ancient meets the modern, and geographical, where the River borders the city.
+Thus, the architecture meeting takes place in an emblematic axis of this double dialogue: the foyer, from where it is possible to observe the two pieces of ice simultaneously while circulating from the city to the river.

 The iconic Verdun Auditorium is located at 4110 LaSalle Boulevard, on the banks of the St. Lawrence River right by the Verdun urban beach at the convergence of three significant roads in the borough: Avenue de l’Église, LaSalle, and Gaétan-Laberge boulevards.

 Its location on the river and in the historic centre of the district makes it one of the most important landmarks of Verdun.
 It is one of the many recreational and cultural facilities along the Saint-Laurent River, including the Arthur-Therrien pool, Verdun urban beach, Verdun Natatorium, and the Saint-Dizier Nivard House.
 It is also part of the civic facilities of the former municipality including the parish complex of the church of Notre-Dame-des-Sept-Douleurs, the Verdun Hospital Center, and the current Verdun borough council.
 The surrounding area is mostly residential except for a few shops scattered on Avenue de l’Église and Boulevard LaSalle.
 It is a typical district of Verdun in that it’s composed of rectangular islets with an alley.